glbter/essentials-Of-Programming/QAsem2Lab10.md

    - write-only data types (sinks) can be contravariant.
    - Mutable data types which act as both sources and sinks should be invariant.

 To illustrate this general phenomenon, consider the array type.
-For the type `Animal1 we can make the type `Animal[]`
+For the type `Animal` we can make the type `Animal[]`
    - covariant: a `Cat[]` is an `Animal[]`;
    - contravariant: an `Animal[]` is a `Cat[]`;
    - invariant: an `Animal[]` is not a `Cat[]` and a `Cat[]` is not an `Animal[]`.